Top rules for correct e-mail netiquette

 Add a signature to your e-mail but don’t make if flashy

-People want to know who it is they’re talking to, and trying to decipher an e-mail address such as [email protected] isn’t very helpful, isn’t it?
+People want to know who it is they’re talking to, and trying to decipher an e-mail address such as firstname.lastname@example.org isn’t very helpful, isn’t it?
 If your e-mail software supports it, have an auto signature added to every post from you.
 Be sure to include your first and last name with your e-mail address.
 If it is business, add your title and/or company name and maybe a phone number with area code.
+You can check out our guide on how to change an email signature in Outlook for more details.

 Do NOT add pictures, logos, animation or any other large attachment to your e-mail unless your company requires them to be present.